Sam Shoemaker

-Samuel Moor Shoemaker III DD, STD (December 27, 1893 - October 31, 1963) was a priest of the Episcopal Church.
+Samuel Moor Shoemaker III DD, STD (December 27, 1893 - October 31, 1963) was an American priest in the Episcopal Church and a founding influence of Alcoholics Anonymous.

 Samuel Shoemaker was considered one of the best preachers of his era, whose sermons were syndicated for distribution by tape and radio networks for decades.
 He founded Faith At Work magazine in 1926.
 He served as the rector of Calvary Episcopal Church in New York City from 1925 to 1952.
 He was the head of the United States headquarters of the Oxford Group (founded by Frank Buchman, who had a deep influence on him) and later of the Moral Re-Armament which the Oxford Group became in 1938, from circa 1927 until circa 1941.
 From 1952 to 1962, he served as the rector of Calvary Episcopal Church in Pittsburgh, Pennsylvania.

 He retired in 1962 and died the following year.

 Sam Shoemaker's interdenominational focus and the Oxford Group were significant influences for the founders of Alcoholics Anonymous (AA) who met through the Oxford Group.
 Bill Wilson attended Oxford Group meetings at Calvary Church from late 1934 to circa 1939.
 Sam Shoemaker helped start an Oxford Group chapter in Akron, Ohio, where Dr. Bob Smith became involved.

 Serious disagreements with Oxford Group founder Frank Buchman led Shoemaker to separate from Buchman in 1941 after he had detached from the early AA for a while, before working with AA again later on.

 Shoemaker's contributions and service to Alcoholics Anonymous had a worldwide effect.
-The program that Bill W. codified, in conjunction with Shoemaker, is used in almost every country around the world to not only treat alcoholism but also help relatives of alcoholics (Al-Anon/Alateen), and treat people suffering with other addictions such as drug addiction (Narcotics Anonymous, Cocaine Anonymous, Pills Anonymous, etc.), sex and/or love addiction (Sex and Love Addicts Anonymous) etc.
+The program that Bill W. codified, in conjunction with Shoemaker, is used in almost every country around the world to not only treat alcoholism but also help relatives of alcoholics (Al-Anon/Alateen), and treat people suffering with other addictions such as drug addiction (Narcotics Anonymous, Cocaine Anonymous, Pills Anonymous, etc.), sex and love addiction (Sex and Love Addicts Anonymous) etc.